lzwjava/lzwjava.github.io/original/2025-07-19-scale-team-en.md

 - Think long-term again and again.
 For companies, we hire people to build and earn profit, not to do charity.

 - Good people help you achieve your mission, while bad people distract you from it.

+- Don't try to change others; it is impossible.
+A person's mindset or worldview is shaped over their entire life.
+Instead, ask yourself, "What is my mission, and how can I attract a great team to achieve it?"